aydinsenih/elestirorg_backend/README.md

 Returns : JSON with "status", "message"(if error occurred).

-/getcomments method POST
+/getcomments/{questionid} method GET
-Params: "questionID", "count"(not required), "offset"(not required).
+Params: "count"(not required), "offset"(not required).

 Returns:  JSON with "status", "data" and "message"(if error occurred).

+/user/{userid} method GET
+Params: none

+Returns: Json with "status", "data" and "message"(if error occurred).

+/getquestionsbyuserid/{userid} method GET
+Params: "offset"(not required) and "count"(not required).

+Returns: Json with "status", "data" and "message"(if error occurred).

+/getcommentsbyuserid/{userid} method GET
+Params: "offset"(not required) and "count"(not required).

+Returns: Json with "status", "data" and "message"(if error occurred).